flschr/mbplugin-maps/README.md

 6. Click **+ Create Credentials** > **API key**.
 7. Copy the generated key and paste it into the plugin settings under `google_staticmaps_key`.

 > ⚠️ The Google Maps Static API includes $200 of free usage per month (~100,000 map views).
 See [pricing information](https://developers.google.com/maps/billing-and-pricing/pricing) for details.
+Be aware that the API key is part of your HTML code and also in the Micro.blog Github backup if you use it.
 To prevent abuse, it’s highly recommended to restrict your API key to your domain.

 ## Notes

 To convert an address to coordinates, you can use:
 [https://www.latlong.net](https://www.latlong.net)

+## Future plans
+If the demand is high enough, I might develop a proxy endpoint to ensure that API keys are never included in the HTML code.

 ## 👤 Author